AI & Technology

 3. Apple Dictation (Built-in)

-Apple's built-in dictation ships on every Mac and hits around 95% accuracy on clean audio — no extra install required.
-Since macOS Ventura, Apple moved processing fully on-device.
+Additionally, Apple's built-in dictation ships on every Mac and hits around 95% accuracy on clean audio — no extra install required.
+Moreover, Since macOS Ventura, Apple moved processing fully on-device.
 Go to System Settings → Keyboard → Dictation and flip the switch.
-No account, no setup.
+No account needed, zero setup.
+It's honestly the easiest starting point for most people.

 Pricing: Free (included with macOS)